-If an owner agrees to transfer their property at the price offered by the government, based on the government’s assessment, an agreement for the property may be executed at such a price.
-However, if an owner does not accept the government’s price proposal, the government may file, or must file at the request of the owner, a motion to determine the appropriate purchase price for the relevant property with the Central Land Expropriation Committee, which will examine the value of the property, assign a certified appraiser to assess the property, and consider briefs from the government and the property owner.
+If an owner agrees to transfer their property at the price offered by the government based on the government’s assessment, an agreement for the property transfer may be executed at such a price.
+However, if an owner does not accept the government’s proposal, the government may file, or must file at the request of the owner, a motion to determine the appropriate purchase price for the relevant property with the Central Land Expropriation Committee, which will examine the value of the property, assign a certified appraiser to assess the property, and consider briefs from the government and the property owner.

 In approximately three to four months, the Committee renders a decision on the purchase price for the property subject to the expropriation.
 The government must then pay the purchase price as determined by the Committee.
 Ownership of the expropriated property is then transferred to the government on the expropriation date indicated in the Committee’s decision, even if the owner files an objection or a lawsuit regarding the decision.

 When a company or an individual acquires real property in Korea, it must pay acquisition tax of 4.6% (inclusive of surtax) of the purchase price (ie, actual acquisition cost) reported at the time of the acquisition.
 The acquisition tax is inclusive of a recordation tax.
 Acquisition tax is exempt if a property is purchased on condition that it will be donated to the state or a local government.